ModelInference/dinv/README.md

  * PackageName-HostID-Encoded.txt
  * PackageName-HostID-Readable.txt

-The readable log is a debugging tool and is not used again by Dinv.
+The readable log is a debugging tool and is not used again by DInv.
 The log entries have the format

     hostId_package_filename_lineNumber
     {"hostid":clockvalue, ... }